lucasllabanca/web-service-rest-nodejs/README.md

-## DM124 Project - Private Repo
+## DM124 Project

 This project aims to provide a REST API Server for maintaining Questions, Answers and Users.

-It makes use of the ORM Sequelize with Microsoft SQL Server database, together with Express.js and many other dependencies.
+It makes use of the Sequelize ORM with Microsoft SQL Server database, together with Express.js and many other dependencies.

 ## Installation